mikitavydrankou/mikitavydrankou/README.md

 # About Me:
-Committed to delivering high-quality results and continuously learning new technologies.
+19 y/o student from Poland, love PHP/Javascript.
+Ccommitted to delivering high-quality results and continuously learning new technologies.
 Seeking an opportunity to leverage my technical skills and contribute to the success of a team-oriented organization.

 ## Socials: